yduf/yduf.github.io/_posts/2022-09-17-linux-bluetooth.md

 - [What are BLE Beacons?](https://www.inpixon.com/technology/standards/bluetooth-low-energy) -  small, versatile, and low-power Bluetooth transmitters that can be detected by wireless devices like BLE-enabled smartphones.
 Beacons can be deployed in fixed positions, such as mounted on walls or structures, or placed on mobile assets, to provide location references for indoor positioning applications.

+- [What is RSSI and its acceptable signal strength? ](https://helpcenter.engeniustech.com/hc/en-us/articles/234761008-What-is-RSSI-and-its-acceptable-signal-strength-) - RSSI stands for Received Signal Strength Indicator.
+It is an estimated measure of power level that an RF client device is receiving from an access point or router.
+At larger distances, the signal gets weaker and the wireless data rates get slower, leading to a lower overall data throughput.
+Signal is measured by the receive signal strength indicator (RSSI), which in most cases indicates how well a particular radio can hear the remote connected client radios.

 **Scanning for Nearby Devices**
 {% highlight bash %}
 $ bluetoothctl scan on